eHealthAfrica/javarosa/docs/evaluation.md

 With the comprehensive structure of an XML document comes its verbosity.
 By verbosity, we specifically mean the larger number of nodes to traverse through when evaluating XPath queries (searching for a particular node/text or nodes that match the XPath expression) in the XML document.
 This causes a decrease in efficiency which becomes more noticeable when querying large XML documents.

 [XForms](https://opendatakit.github.io/xforms-spec/) in [ODK](https://docs.opendatakit.org/form-design-intro) are represented as XML documents.
-This means that they come with the benefits of referencing and querying the entities and attributes of the XML documents using XPath expressions; the entities and attributes of the XML Document can be evaluated when filling the form in order to present the user with dynamic data based on inputted or other non-static data.
+This means that they come with the benefits of being able to reference and query the entities and attributes of the underlying XML document using XPath expressions; the entities and attributes of the XML Document can be evaluated when filling the form in order to present the user with dynamic data based on inputted or other non-static data.

 XForms basically have two sections, the Head and the Body.
 The Head consists of the main instance which holds the form structure and, optionally, secondary instances which hold data.
 Secondary instances are mostly used for preloading read-only data that is used in the form.